Search documentation

 Apollo supports the following Plan types:

-Plans and constraints are surfaced in the Apollo Control Center, to ensure that Apollo’s workflows are human-readable.
-Users can see the history of Plans that an agent performed for a given Environment, each of which has a start and an end time.
+Plans and constraints are surfaced in the Activity tab of the Environment or Entity.
+You can also view the history of Plans that an agent performed for a given Environment or Entity, each of which has a start, an end time, and a status.

 Plans

-Apollo's Plan-based paradigm is different than other "control loop" systems.
+Apollo's Plan-based paradigm is different from other "control loop" systems.
 Rather than directly carrying out actions in the background without a human noticing, Apollo generates a Plan, and once all constraints are satisfied, the Plan is sent to an agent for execution.
-This Plan-based paradigm provides more transparency and visibility to users for on-going, upcoming, and previous changes made in the Environment.
-You can view the history of Plans for an Apollo-managed Entity under the Plans tab of the Entity's home page.
+This Plan-based paradigm provides more transparency and visibility to users for ongoing, upcoming, and previous changes made in the Environment.

 Plan Lifecycle